2016 Pennsylvania 400: Qualifying

 Martin Truex Jr. scored the pole position.

 Martin Truex Jr. scored the pole with a time of 50.211 and a speed of 179.244 mph.
 “The car felt really good for me today,” Truex said.
 “We’ve obviously got speed now we’ll use the rest of the weekend to fine tune some things and get ready for Sunday.
 Love this track and looking forward to having some fun on Sunday and trying to get to Victory Lane.”

 Carl Edwards, who qualified second, said as he "crossed the line, I felt like, 'That’s it.'
 But after seeing what (Truex) ran, I thought 'Well, maybe I could go back and change this or that,' but that was a really good lap for me.
 It just was.
 You can always go back and pick your lap apart, but the last two weeks, Indy and here, I was pretty proud of my lap, and they just got us."

-Paul Menard, who qualified third, said he has “had a rough year.
-We are not where we expected to be and need to be in points, so we had to make a change.
+Paul Menard, who qualified third, said we are not where we expected to be and need to be in points, so we had to make a change.
 Danny (Stockman) came in here and gave us a good car right off the truck.
 We stuck in qualifying trim all day.
 We know we have to improve our qualifying that just starts your race off way better.
 A good way to start it off.”

 Qualifying was delayed 20 minutes due to a "glitch" with the laser inspection station.
 “We had a little bit of a glitch this morning at the opening of inspection with our laser platform,” Scott Miller, NASCAR's senior vice president of competition and racing development, told NBCSN.
 “We got it rectified quickly.”